-The Christian world today is awash with mega-churches that cater to the America’s insatiable quest to be entertained, and popular and charismatic leaders who collectively present a plethora of viewpoints all under the banner of 'Christianity'.
+The Christian world today is saturated with popular and charismatic authors/speakers/preachers.
 The problem is that popularity is neither an indication of Biblical accuracy nor spiritual reliability.
 Rank heresy is often delivered well sprinkled with Biblical verses, carefully chosen to make it appear that that the teaching is Scriptural.
 Many do nothing but cater to what the listeners wish were true or their insatiable quest to be entertained.
 These men and women are not Christians, but wolves in sheep's clothing who lead people away from salvation and life.

-Sadly, although the New Testament repeatedly warns against deception, a very gullible Christian community rarely, if ever, bothers to take into consideration 'the whole counsel of God' and thoroughly investigate passages in Scripture that may disagree with, or even completely contradict what is being claimed.
+Sadly, although the New Testament repeatedly warns against deception, a very gullible Christian community rarely seems to bother to thoroughly check that what they are being fed is Scriptural.
+In fact they completely ignore passages in Scripture that disagree with or even completely contradict what is being claimed.
 As long as it sounds reasonable, and said spiritual leader/pastor/author can pull out a few ‘proof texts’ that appear to substantiate their theories, the hearer/reader remains perfectly content.
 This is one of the factors that has led to false and dangerous doctrines become not only accepted and embraced, but spread like particularly deadly viruses.